Amateur Photographer verdict

 The screen is 6.7” and has a 93% screen to body ratio, meaning a large amount of the surface area is indeed covered by the screen – the selfie camera only takes out a “hole punch” gap at the top of the screen.

-On the downside, the resolution isn’t particularly high for the size of the screen, and peaks at 900 nits for brightness.
-While this puts it quite a way below some of the flagship models out there, it’s to be expected for the price and still looks pretty good all things considered.
+On the downside, the resolution isn’t particularly high, given the size of the screen, and peaks at 900 nits for brightness.
+While this puts it some way below many of the flagship models out there, it’s to be expected for the price and still looks pretty good, all things considered.

-It is not especially tough; no Gorilla Glass and so on – so you might find it a bit more susceptible to scratches than more expensive models.
-I’ve not had a problem with this during my time with it for the review, but I’d recommend a case to those who buy this phone.
+It is not especially tough; no Gorilla Glass or other reinforcement – so may be more susceptible to scratches than more expensive models.
+I didn’t have a problem with this during my time with it for the review, but I’d recommend a case to those who buy this phone.
 It also doesn’t have any rating for water resistance – again, to be expected at the price.

-The cameras are housed in a fairly strange looking unit on the back of the phone, with the main (64MP) sensor sitting in a large circle, with the two additional lenses much smaller underneath it.
+The cameras are housed in a fairly strange looking unit on the back of the phone: the main (64MP) sensor sits in a large circle, with the two additional lenses much smaller underneath it.

-Like many other Android phones, the Reno 10 offers quite a comprehensive native shooting app – giving you lots of choice for shooting in different ways.
+Like many other Android phones, the Reno 10 offers quite a comprehensive native shooting app – providing lots of choice for shooting in different ways.

 There are some other shooting modes found along the bottom of the screen, including Night, Portrait and Video.
-One thing missing is any kind of macro option – previous Reno phones had a 2MP macro camera, but this isn’t found here.
-Those low-resolution macro cameras don’t tend to perform particularly well though, so it’s not much of a loss.
+One thing missing is any kind of macro option – previous Reno phones had a 2MP macro camera, but none is to be found here.
+This is no great loss as these low-resolution macro cameras don’t tend to perform very well.

 Interestingly, there is a Pro mode available, which allows you to change things like ISO, shutter speed, exposure compensation and so on.
 You don’t get the option to record in raw format though.